Updated: Oct 31, 2020

 “Could you please teach my two boys music theory and Grade 6-7 for half an hour each?
 They both can listen to each other during the lessons so, they will help each other.
 They will only need to sit onto Grade 5 theory and Grade 8 exam.
 You prepare them as if they are doing their test.”

 My attempt to tell her that each boy needed one hour for piano and one hour for theory didn`t work out.
 At the moment, I decided to stick to her plan but the results are very slow as only one of her boy did his Grade 5 and we are slowly working on Grade 7.
-My advise is that Grade 6-7-8 needs more work and during the lesson is very important to cover most of the topics and it is essential to practise at least one hour every day.
+My advise is that Grade 6-7-8 needs more work and during the lesson is very important to cover most of the topics and it is essential to practice at least one hour every day.
 Each student is different from another and I think that even if it useful, it is impossible to learn to play piano just by listening to someone else`s lesson.
 I do suggest that public performances are very important to build up confidence and I highly recommend to sit every single test from Grade 6 to 8.
 I think that doing an exam helps to increase the motivation and the willingness to do well and study better.

 Aural tests in these last Grade is not a supporting test: actually you should spend more time on it and sight reading than the other requirements.
 If one wants to achieve good results, it is crucial to practise Aural test and Sight reading outside the lesson.